rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 }
 {{< /highlight >}}

-Results will indicator that the tab is listening for changes.
+Results will indicate the tab is listening for changes.
 In the second tab, log in a user:

 {{< highlight javascript >}}
 mutation {